JoeCastle/JoeBloggsV3/src/posts/welcome-to-my-blog/welcome-to-my-blog.md

 ## My Goal

 I believe learning should be fun, inclusive, and community-driven.
-Whether you're just starting out or looking to level up, I hope you'll find something here to inspire and empower you.
+I hope you'll find something here to inspire you and point you in the right direction.

 ## Where to find me